 Warts and verrucas are benign (non cancerous) skin lesions, but occasionally skin cancers can look very similar to warts.
 If your wart or verruca is painful, gets larger or changes colour, visit your GP.

 Warts and verrucas are usually caused by direct skin contact or contact with contaminated surfaces.

 Taking the following precautions can help prevent warts and verrucas.

-There is no reason why you shouldn't take part in activities such as sports or swimming if you have a wart.
-It's a good idea to cover your wart with a plaster or if you go barefoot in communal areas, you may want to wear a verruca sock.
+There is no reason why you can’t continue to take part in activities, such as sports or swimming, if you have a wart or verruca.
+It's a good idea to cover your wart with a plaster or, if you go barefoot in communal areas, you may want to wear a verruca sock.

 For sources and links to further information, see Resources.

 This information was published by Bupa's Health Information Team and is based on reputable sources of medical evidence.
 It has been reviewed by appropriate medical or clinical professionals.
 Photos are only for illustrative purposes and do not reflect every presentation of a condition.
 The content is intended only for general information and does not replace the need for personal advice from a qualified health professional.
 For more details on how we produce our content and its sources, visit the about our health information page.